 External catheters are male-specific and are worn on the penis like a condom.
 External catheters are safer than intermittent or foley catheters because they are not placed inside the body.
 One reason for using a male external catheter is to assist in control of incontinence or for patients that have restricted mobility

 A Urinary drainage bag is placed on the outside end of the catheter to collect the urine.
-The bag will be fixed to the leg, When it gets filed, it is simply changed out or emptied into the toilet.
+A leg bag will be fixed to the leg during the day and a urine collection bag can be placed near the bed for night time use.
+When the bag gets filed, it is simply changed out or emptied into the toilet.
 Changing a urine bag is much easier than trying to raise a person off the bed to change their adult diapers.
 Many caregivers prefer the male external catheter because of this.